-The 2017 Sustainable Campus Index recognizes top-performing colleges and universities overall by institution type and in 17 distinct aspects of sustainability, as measured by the Sustainability Tracking, Assessment & Rating System (STARS).
+The 2017 Sustainable Campus Index recognizes top-performing colleges and universities overall by institution type and in 17 sustainability impact areas, as measured by the Sustainability Tracking, Assessment & Rating System (STARS).
 The Index also highlights innovative and high-impact initiatives from institutions that submitted STARS reports in the 12 months prior to July 1, 2017.

-Niagara College Canada students hike the Wetland Ridge Trail to learn about the environment and sustainability.
+Students from the Community Integration through Co-operative Education program at Niagara College Canada hike the Wetland Ridge Trail to learn about the environment and sustainability.
 Photo credit: Taryn Wilkinson